formlio/forml/docs/evaluation.rst

    measurement (ranging from seconds to possibly months or more depending on the application).

-ForML allows to report the serving evaluation metric based on the :ref:`project configuration
+ForML allows reporting the serving evaluation metric based on the :ref:`project configuration
 <project-evaluation>` by performing the relevant :ref:`life cycle action <lifecycle-production>`.